Joshiakshaj/GoogleDataAnalyticsCapstone/README.md

 Where location = 'India';

---looking at countries with highest infection rate compared to population
+-----looking at countries with highest infection rate compared to population

 Select location, population, MAX(total_cases) as Highest_infection_count, MAX((total_cases/population))*100 as PercentPopulationInfected